 Loans are given to customers against the security of moveable properties.
 Their maturity varies from 1 to 10 years.
-Interest has to be paid on entire loan amount sanctioned.
-Loans are of many types like :- personal loans, term loans, call loans, participative loans, collateral loans etc.
+Interest has to be paid on entire ban amount sanctioned.
+Loans are of many types like :- personal bans, term bans, call bans, participative bans, collateral bans etc.